CMAA Federal Policy Watch

 If you have further questions regarding the information posted, would like to flag issues or resources impacting your work, or have additional questions please contact us at advocacy@cmaanet.org

-Without a continuing resolution or budget agreement, the federal government may shut down beginning October 1.
+Without a continuing resolution or budget agreement, the Federal Government Shutdown began October 1, 2025.

 For Federal Employees: